Help us improve EA Help! Take Survey No, Thanks

 Statutory rights

 As a consumer in Switzerland, you have certain statutory rights under local law.
 These are your legal rights and may allow you to request a repair, a partial refund, or a full refund or replacement for a faulty EA game or other offering from the retailer that you bought it from.
-Please note, however, that you don’t have a statutory right to withdraw under Swiss law.

 For detailed information, visit the Swiss Consumer website.